 The best web hosting professional services, like WPEngine, have a 3rd party SSL configuration tools available for site managers.
 These easy-to-use tools make purchasing a SSL certificate from qualified resources, like RapidSSL, easy and painless.
 There are plenty of other SSL certificate providers including VeriSign, GeoTrust, Digicert and more.

 A tier-one, professional hosting service should also provide the ability to easily upload your SSL certificate/s files, and install them into your domains.
-You should also be able to track the process throughout the switch from HTTP to HTTPS with an on demand view of the progress.
+You should also be able to track the process throughout the switch from HTTP on-demand with an on-demand view of the progress.

 Security success guidelines.

 To help you get started on your path to a more secure site, there are few important guidelines to follow for SSL purchase and integration including:

 - | Decide which type of SSL certificate you need: single, multi-domain, or wildcard certificate

 - | Use relative URLs for resources that reside on the same secure domain

 - | Use protocol relative URLs for all other domains

 - | Don’t block your HTTPS site from crawling using robots.txt

 - | Allow indexing of your pages by search engines where possible